Fall Semester 2017

 TNL (THURSDAY NIGHT LIVE)

 Thursday Night Live is a student Led Christian Comedy Show which is intended to promote a healthy atmosphere for student humor that is neither offensive nor secular.
-Thursday Night Live seeks to provide a safe Christian environment for students to explore their creativity through poetry, song, music and comedy.
+Thursday Night Live seeks to provide a safe Christian environment for students to explore their creativity through poetry, song, music, and comedy.

 Public Relations is a vital part of the Campus Ministries department.
 It is responsible for providing the campus community with adequate, reliable, and on-time information concerning the events and happenings of the Campus Ministry department.

 The Audio/Visual team is a vital part of the programming of all CM events and activities.
-It is responsible for the sound and video projection of all cm services, events, and happenings, including: Chapel, Friday Night vespers, Missions week, WISE, etc.
+It is responsible for the sound and video projection of all cm services, events, and happenings, including Chapel, Friday Night vespers, Missions week, WISE, etc.

 The Drama team is an expression of worship through art.
-It consist of a team of people full of energy willing to use to perform with a prayerful hope that they will assist in bringing someone closer to God.
+It consists of a team of people full of energy willing to use to perform with a prayerful hope that they will assist in bringing someone closer to God.

 - THE SCHOOLS -